Wisdom Tooth Pain and 4 Stages of the Healing Process After Wisdom Tooth Extraction (Stages of Wisdom Teeth Healing)

 - less chance for nerve damage roots are farther from the inferior alveolar nerve

-- less chance of having a systemic disease and more wisdom teeth health complications
+- less chance of having a systemic disease and more wisdom teeth health complications like wisdom tooth holes, not closing.

 Why pull out your wisdom teeth?